AmanRaj0904/NetFlix-Clone/README.md

 <b>Note :</b> The Source Code Of This Website Is Too Lenghty in Responsive Codes Beacause I have Done It for Better Understanding
-        by time i will surely make changes for now leave it. and i am working on Responsivness of This website on exta smaller devices .
+        by time i will surely make changes for now leave it. and i am working on Responsivness of This website on extra smaller devices .

  <br>
 <br>

-I have deployed it Shortly on Github itself.
+I Will deployed it Shortly on Github itself.